-The regulations around pay equity and DEI in 2022 are undergoing a fundamental shift.
+The regulations around pay equity and diversity, equity, and inclusion in the workplace (DEI) in 2022 are undergoing a fundamental shift.
 Two forces — Washington and Wall Street — are aligned in the drive for increased rules, regulations, and commitment to transparency.
 They’re responding to increased pressure from employees, activists, and institutional investors who are fed up with a broken status quo.
 This year, Rhode Island and Nevada passed pay equity laws, joining 7 other states.

 The Biden administration is embarking on an ambitious agenda with a comprehensive approach to advancing gender and racial equity for all federal employees.
 The administration is also considering new rules to enhance disclosure around board diversity and human capital management.

 A number of regulatory actions are in the proposed rule stage at the SEC, indicating possible implementation in the coming months.
 The commission is actively considering recommendations to enhance disclosures regarding the diversity of board member nominees while requiring robust disclosures of human capital management.

 An inclusive workplaces start from the top.
 It’s important that board members’ demographics reflect those of current and prospective employees.
 It’s much easier to encourage an inclusive culture when organizational leaders are personally committed to workplace diversity.

 On Wall Street, the Institutional Shareholder Services (ISS), which provides data analytics to companies and investors around the world, proposed benchmark policy changes for 2022.
 Current ISS policy requires voting against companies in the Russell 3000 and S&P 1500 where there are no women or ethnically or racially diverse members on the company’s board.
 Proposed changes will expand this policy to apply to companies outside of these domains.